danielpm1982/HELLO_WORLD/README.md

-This Repository includes minimum functional examples for JAVA SE Console and JAVA EE Web (servlet/jsp) Projects with JPA framework.
+This Repository includes minimum functional examples for JAVA SE Console and JAVA EE Web (servlet/jsp) Projects, some with MAVEN and JPA.
 Configured at Eclipse Photon, for JAVA JDK 10, MySQLConnectorJ 8, Hibernate 5.3 and Maven, with project facets, POMs and xml headers compatible and updated.
-For other Maven Java 10 updated templates with SpringCore, SpringMVC, Spring AOP, Spring Security, Spring RESTful Webservices and SpringBoot, see https://github.com/danielpm1982/MAVEN repository.
+For other examples with MAVEN and for examples with Spring (SpringCore, SpringMVC, Spring AOP, Spring Security, Spring RESTful Webservices and SpringBoot), see these other two repositories: https://github.com/danielpm1982/SPRING and https://github.com/danielpm1982/MAVEN.
 JAVA10+ compatible.